ENU-Group-F/Group-F/Use-cases/Use-case7.md

 ### Trigger

-*A request for population data by city is required.*
+*A request for population data by city in world is put forward.*

 ## MAIN SUCCESS SCENARIO

-1. A request is submitted for population information for cities within a particular district.
+1. A request is submitted for population information for cities within the world.
-2. Epidemiologst captures name of district to get population information for.
+2. Epidemiologst captures name of cities to get population information for.
-3. Epidemiologst extracts current population information for the district.
+3. Epidemiologst extracts current population information for the cities.
 4. Epidemiologst provides report.

 ## EXTENSIONS

-3. **Region does not exist**
-    1. Epidemiologst informs finance region is incorrect.

 ## SUB-VARIATIONS